On modifications of Reichenbach's principle of common cause in light of Bell's theorem: Discussion

 \subsection{The L-S response}

-We can compare this situation with that of the formalism of Leifer and Spekkens (L-S)~\cite{Leifer2011}.
+We can compare this situation with the formalism of Leifer and Spekkens (L-S)~\cite{Leifer2011}.
 The authors of \cite{Wood2012} conjecture that one could retain a form of the PCC through a theory of causal networks such as that recently developed by the authors of~\cite{Leifer2011}, based on a notion of quantum conditional states proposed by Leifer~\cite{Leifer2006}.
 Their idea is to maintain the implications of the underlying causal structure to conditional independences, but replacing the classical conditional probabilities by quantum conditional states, i.e.~with a non-commutative generalisation of classical probability.
-This therefore looks very similar to the H-V approach.